 Risks of Getting in a Hot Spring

-While there are more benefits to getting in hot springs than not, there are a few things that soakers have to keep in mind.
-Especially in rural or primitive natural springs, certain pools of water can house amoeba and microorganisms that are potentially harmful to humans.
+While there are typically more benefits to getting in hot springs than not, there are a few things that soakers have to keep in mind.
+Especially in rural or primitive natural springs, certain pools of water can house deadly amoeba and microorganisms that are potentially harmful to humans.
 Rashes, skin irritations, gastrointestinal illnesses, and infections are possible, especially if you have an open wound or put your head under water.

 Visitors must also be aware of possible high acidity levels in natural waters and extreme temperatures.
 If you have a heart condition, are pregnant, or have other health concerns, consult a doctor before attempting to go in hot springs.

-Most Famous Hot Springs
+Famous Hot Springs to Discover

 Hot springs are located all around the world.
 Some are developed, partially developed, or even left rural for a fabulous outdoor experience.
 These are some of the most popular and frequently visited ones.